25 Common Body Language Examples in Action

 Nonverbal cues are unspoken signals that are used to communicate an action or feeling with another person.

-1. Facial expressions (there are many facial expressions used sometimes intentionally or unintentionally, but all of them express something).
-Quick fact: The human face has 43 muscles which can make up to 1,000 facial expressions.
+- Facial expressions (there are many facial expressions used sometimes intentionally or unintentionally, but all of them express something).
+Quick fact: Research shows that the human face has 43 muscles which can make up to 1,000 facial expressions.

-3. Eye contact or movement (wide eyes often mean surprise or shock)
+- Eye contact or movement (wide eyes often mean surprised or shocked)

 The list could go on.
 But we'd be here for a while longer!

-All these nonverbal cues give you an insight into how a person feels and demonstrates to others how you are feeling, giving us the opportunity to react or change our behaviour accordingly.
+All these forms of nonverbal communication cues give you an insight into how a person feels and demonstrates to others how you are feeling.
+This gives us the opportunity to react or change our behaviour accordingly.

 You might be interested in our blog: Why is Nonverbal Communication Important in the Workplace?

 Not using nonverbal cues in the workplace might leave you misunderstood and others confused about your true thoughts.
-But we understand they can be hard to spot and know the majority of meanings used widely in the workplace or outside of work.
-That's why we've listed 25 common types of nonverbal communication below to help.
+But we understand they can be hard to spot and know the majority of meanings used widely in or outside the workplace.
+That's why we've listed 25 common types of nonverbal communication examples below to help.

 25 Common Types of Body Language